StephanieRct/NieMath/README.md

 Nie.Math is a mathematics library for game development.
 Scalar are assumed to be float values.

 It is free for indie developers (personal or company that does not exceed 30 employees).
-For non-indie use, contact Stéphanie Rancourt at contact@stephanierct.com.
+For non-indie use, contact Stï¿½phanie Rancourt at contact@stephanierct.com.

 ==Installation==